-Condominiums are a popular housing option in Amherst and throughout New Hampshire.
-As it combines the benefits of home ownership with the ease of apartment living, condos provide the best of both worlds.
-However, because condos are a unique form of housing with you owning a portion of the building and the condo association owning another, it needs a specific insurance policy to ensure you are properly protected.
+Condominiums are a popular housing option throughout New Hampshire.
+Whether you are looking for easier day-to-day living with less yard maintenance or the ability to have a worry-free escape into NH's lakes region or mountains, condos provide a great housing option.
+Because condos are a unique form of housing with you owning a portion of the building and the condo association owning another, it needs a specific insurance policy to ensure you are properly protected.

 NH Condo Insurance Has Multiple Parts

 Condominiums have become increasingly popular in New Hampshire, but many residents do not understand their insurance obligations.
 Condo owners should have two policies that work together.
-The master policy is purchased by the condo association and typically covers the condo complex.
-Your personal condominium insurance policy will usually cover just your unit, and can pick up where the master policy left off.
-Because there is a potential for a gap in coverage, you should work with an insurance agent who experienced in writing NH condo insurance to ensure your Amherst home is protected.
+The master policy is purchased by the condo association and typically covers the exterior of the condo and common areas.
+A personal condominium insurance policy will cover just your unit and can pick-up where the master policy left off.
+Because there is a potential for a gap in coverage, you should work with an insurance agent who is experienced in writing NH condo insurance to ensure your NH condo is protected.

 Before you purchase a personal condo policy, you should understand what your condo association's master policy covers as this can vary based on the association's by-laws.
 Here are few examples of what a condo owner may see in the bylaws:

 Studs-in: If the bylaws refer to studs-in, this could mean that the condo owner is responsible for insuring everything in the interior of the condo from the studs in.
 This could include dry-wall, floor coverings, cabinets and counters and fixtures.
 If this is the case, you would need to consider the replacement cost of permanently affixed items and add this to the dwelling portion of coverage.